Skip To Main Content

 Whitney Thornton, School Nutrition Director

-All Crockett County Schools will be receiving breakfast and lunch at not cost starting January 1, 2024 due to all schools qualifying to participate in the Community Eligibility Program (CEP).
+All Crockett County Schools will continue to receive breakfast and lunch at not cost for the 2025-2026 school year due to all schools qualifying to participate in the Community Eligibility Program (CEP).

-Payments to student's accounts can be made in the child's school cafeteria or can also be made online at www.schoolcafe.com/crockettcs.
+Payments to student's accounts for a la cart sales can be made in the child's school cafeteria or can also be made online at www.schoolcafe.com/crockettcs.

 Crockett County School Nutrition remains committed to providing safe, healthy, and enjoyable meals to our students.
 We thank you for the support that you have given to us over the last several years, and we look forward to continuing to do what we love most- feeding our children!